The-McKone-Lab/handbook/README.md

 # handbook
-comprehensive handbook for members of the mckone research group
+Handbook for members of the McKone research group